Khaleedthefirst: Early life and education

 Khalid was born on 22 August 2001 in Tottenham, London, United Kingdom, and moved back to Nigeria with his parents at the age of six.
 He was raised in Benin City, Edo State, before later relocating to Abuja to further his education.
 He graduated from Baze University in 2024 with a degree in International Relations and Diplomacy.
-As of 2025, he is pursuing a second degree in Video and Audio Design at Madison Area Technical College in the United States.
+In 2025, he pursued further studies in Video and Audio Design at Madison Area Technical College in the United States, before returning to Nigeria in November of the same year.

 Career

-2025: Character and The Upcoming Project
+2025: "Character", "Șadé" and The Upcoming Project

-On January 11, 2025, Khaleed took to his official X (formerly Twitter) to announce his forthcoming Project Sabogidda OrA, along with its lead single, Character scheduled to drop on 7 March 2025.
-The track dropped on March 14, 2025, under HoodAfrtn Records and quickly drew widespread attention, especially after the music video premiered on MTV Base.
+On January 11, 2025, Khaleed took to his official X (formerly Twitter) to announce his forthcoming Project Sabogidda OrA, along with its lead single, "Character" scheduled to drop on 7 March 2025.
+The track dropped on March 14, 2025, under HoodAftrn Records and quickly drew widespread attention, especially after the music video premiered on MTV Base.

-The Music video for Character was co-directed by khaleed which marked a major milestone as his first to air on MTV Base.
+The music video for "Character" was co-directed by Khaleed, which marked a major milestone as his first to air on MTV Base.
 Within just three weeks, it crossed 50,000 views on YouTube, becoming his fastest-growing visual project to date.

-On March 14 same day Character was released, Khaleed opened up to fans via his official X account (formerly Twitter) sharing that he is currently studying Video and Audio Design at Madison Area Technical College in the U.S. since January 2025.
-He credited the course for sharpening his editing and production skills, which he fully poured into the production of Character's visuals.
+On March 14 same day "Character" was released, Khaleed opened up to fans via his official X account (formerly Twitter) sharing that he is currently studying Video and Audio Design at Madison Area Technical College in the U.S. since January 2025.
+He credited the course for sharpening his editing and production skills, which he fully poured into the production of "Character"'s visuals.

-On March 18 Just four days after the release, Character began charting on Shazam in the United States, representing a significant breakthrough in his career.
+On March 18 Just four days after the release, "Character" began charting on Shazam in the United States, representing a significant breakthrough in his career.
 In a conversation with Rita Okoye of Vanguard News, Khaleed spoke about the vision behind the lead single of his forthcoming project:

-“I wanted Character to be more than just a song—it's an experience.
+"I wanted 'Character' to be more than just a song—it's an experience.
 From the sound to the visuals to the storytelling, everything had to be in sync.
-That's why I was deeply involved in every step, from direction to post-production.”
+That's why I was deeply involved in every step, from direction to post-production."